 BPA is in your food.

-well, technically, it won't be listed in any ingredient list under another sneaky name but it may be in your food never the less.
+It won't be listed in any ingredient list under another sneaky name but it may be in your food never the less.

-also known as Bisphenol A it is a component used in making polycarbonate plastics and resins. water bottles, baby bottles, tableware, receipt paper and CD's are some of the products that might contain BPA.
+Also known as Bisphenol A, it is a component used in making polycarbonate plastics and resins.
+Water bottles, baby bottles, tableware, receipt paper and CD's are some of the products that might contain BPA.

-BPA gets in to our food by leeching from the packaging. unfortunately, this includes canned foods because most cans are coated with an epoxy resin coating on the inside to prevent microbial contamination.
+BPA gets into our food by ‘leeching’ from the packaging.
+Unfortunately, this includes canned foods because most cans are coated with an epoxy resin coating on the inside to prevent microbial contamination.

-so what can you do to decrease your exposure?
+So what can you do to decrease your exposure?

-- keep bottled water usage to a minimum and do not reuse them
+Keep bottled water usage to a minimum and do not reuse them.

-- do not heat food in plastic storage containers
+Do not heat food in plastic storage containers.

-- choose products that advertise BPA free packaging
+Choose products that advertise BPA free packaging.

-- store food or drinks in glass or stainless steel
+Store food or drinks in glass or stainless steel.

-- remember BPA free is better, but glass or stainless is best to prevent chemical leeching
+Remember BPA free is better, but glass or stainless is best to prevent chemical leeching.